rayguna/Udacity/Project_II/README.md

 On a command line interface, the user provides the path to the .jpg image, as well as a quote body and the author.

-This project has been deployed online via a heroku platform url: https://meme-generator-py.herokuapp.com/.
+This project was deployed online via a heroku platform url: https://meme-generator-py.herokuapp.com/.

+Note: As of 10/23/23, the heroku platform displays Application error.
+This is because the dyno hours have been exhausted.
+This page is no longer available at this time.

 ## 3. Running the project